Throw-in: Unity with Sheffield rules

 In 1867, the laws of the Sheffield Football Association awarded the throw-in against the team kicking the ball out of play.
-In 1868, these Sheffield rules were revised further to award a kick-in instead of a throw-in.
-It continued to be awarded against the team who kicked the ball into touch, and could now be played in any direction.
+In 1868, these Sheffield rules were revised to award a kick-in instead of a throw-in.
+It continued to be awarded against the team that kicked the ball into touch and could now be played in any direction.

-In 1873, Nottingham Forest F.C. proposed a change in the FA's throw-in law to make it more similar to the Sheffield rule: the throw-in would be awarded against the team who kicked out of play, and it could optionally be replaced by a kick-in.
-Only part of the suggested change was approved by the FA's meeting: the throw-in would be awarded against the team who kicked the ball out of play, but it could not be replaced by a kick-in.
-It was still required to be thrown in perpendicular to the touch-line.
+In 1873, Nottingham Forest F.C. proposed a change in the FA's throw-in law to make it more similar to the Sheffield rule: the throw-in would be awarded against the team who kicked out of play, and a kick-in could optionally replace it.
+The FA's meeting approved only part of the suggested change: the throw-in would be awarded against the team that kicked the ball out of play, but a kick-in could not replace it.
+It was still required to be thrown perpendicular to the touch-line.

 At the FA meetings of 1875 and 1876, the Sheffield clubs attempted to introduce their kick-in into the FA's laws.
-Both times the change was narrowly rejected after heated debate.
+Both times, the change was narrowly rejected after a heated debate.
 Matters came to a head in 1877.
 At the regular meeting of the FA, in February, the Sheffield Association again proposed its kick-in rule, while Clydesdale FC proposed a compromise rule which retained the throw-in but allowed it to go in any direction.
-The Sheffield Association agreed to withdraw its own proposal in favour of Clydesdale FC's compromise.
-However, even this compromise proposal was rejected, "to the intense regret of those who desired one common code of rules".
-This rejection prompted the publication of a pseudonymous letter in The Sportsman decrying the "hasty, ill-judged decision ... bringing the Football Association into disrepute", and denying that it represented "the general body of [Football] Association players – even of those in London".
+The Sheffield Association agreed to withdraw its proposal in favour of Clydesdale FC's compromise.
+However, even this compromise proposal was rejected, "to the intense regret of those who desired one common code of rules."
+This rejection prompted the publication of a pseudonymous letter in The Sportsman decrying the "hasty, ill-judged decision ... bringing the Football Association into disrepute," and denying that it represented "the general body of [Football] Association players – even of those in London."
 A subsequent extraordinary general meeting of the FA was held on 17 April, at which the Clydesdale amendment was reconsidered and passed.
 As a result of this change in the FA laws, the Sheffield Association held a meeting one week later at which it agreed to abandon its own rules and accept the FA laws.

 As a result of these developments, the throw-in of 1877 looked quite similar to today's: it was awarded against the team who kicked the ball out of play, and it could be thrown in any direction.
 There was no restriction on the technique by which the ball could be thrown; players would throw the ball great distances using only one arm.
-It is reported that the England international Norman Bailey was capable of propelling the ball "from the centre of the ground into the goal mouth".
+It is reported that the England international Norman Bailey could propel the ball "from the centre of the ground into the goal mouth."